 - What Are the Ways to Straightening Personality?

 - Final Thought

 What Does It Mean to Have a Weak Personality?

-In other words–It can mean a lack of personal courage or refer to someone who doesn’t actively choose his place in the world.
+In other words, it means a lack of personal courage or refers to someone who doesn’t actively choose his place in the world.